cheanlee0321/CylindricalNanowire/README.md

 Btw, I have no idea how to handle 1/r when r=0 in cylindrical coordinate.
 So the the Hamiltonian matrix is not include r=0.

+Schrodinger solver & Poisson solver

-> Reference : A 2-D3-D Schrödinger-Poisson Drift-Diffusion Numerical Simulation of Radially-Symmetric Nanowire MOSFETs
+> Reference 1 : A 2-D3-D Schrödinger-Poisson Drift-Diffusion Numerical Simulation of Radially-Symmetric Nanowire MOSFETs

+Electron Continuity solver

+> Reference 2 : Finite difference discretization of semiconductor drift-diffusion equations for nanowire solar cells.pdf

+Th electron continuity solver from ref.1 does not work, because they didn't use Scharfetter-Gummel method.

+Therefore electron continuity solver is come from ref.2.

+Scharfetter-Gummel method

+> Reference 3 : ScharfGum.pdf

 1. Eigen library is required.
 http://eigen.tuxfamily.org/index.php?title=Main_Page